Introducing the Land Rover Hybrid Electric range

 Ultimately MHEVs reduce fuel consumption and CO2 emissions.
 Incorporated within the mild hybrid technology, an enhanced Stop/Start system enables the engine to shutdown while the vehicle decelerates.
 Unlike with plug-in hybrid (PHEV) vehicles, MHEV's do not require plug-in charging.

 There is a plug-in electric hybrid option for the Range Rover, Range Rover Sport, Range Rover Velar, Range Rover Evoque, Discovery Sport and Defender.
-The PHEVs can perform most short commutes in full electric vehicle (EV) mode.
+Sometimes called PHEVs, these models can perform most short commutes in full electric vehicle (EV) mode.

 Being Land Rover's most efficient vehicles yet, you may think their performance is less superior to a traditionally powered SUV.
 However, you would be wrong.
-The Range Rover Sport Plug-In Hybrid can race from 0 to 60mph in an impressive 5.9 seconds, whilst the Range Rover Velar Plug-In Hybrid's remarkable time of 5.1 seconds is a time that is competitive with sports cars.
+The Range Rover Sport plug-in electric hybrid can race from 0 to 60mph in an impressive 5.9 seconds, whilst the Range Rover Velar plug-in electric hybrid's remarkable time of 5.1 seconds is a time that is competitive with sports cars.
 Capability and performance haven't been compromised in all these vehicles, whilst are still fully capable of tackling off-roading, wading. rock crawl and snow.

 Depending on your local power supply, the vehicles can be fully charged in around seven and a half hours using a home charging cable.
 Some of the models can even be charged from 0 to 80 percent in as little as 30 minutes using a 32kW DC public charge station.
 Charge times do, however, vary by vehicle.